Pure metric geometry: introductory lectures

 The space $\spc{W}$ can be equipped with a length metric (for example, the induced length metric from the shown embedding).

-Show that $\spc{V}$ is simply connected, but $\spc{W}$ is not; the latter is a good exercise in topology.
+Show that $\spc{V}$ is simply-connected, but $\spc{W}$ is not; use the van Kampen theorem.

-If we delete from the earrings all small circles, then the obtained double cone becomes simply connected and it remains to be close to $\spc{W}$.
-That is $\spc{W}$ is a Gromov--Hausdorff limit of simply connected spaces.
+If we delete from the earrings all small circles and repeat the construction, then the obtained double cone becomes simply-connected and remains close to $\spc{W}$.
+That is, $\spc{W}$ is a Gromov--Hausdorff limit of simply-connected spaces.

-\parit{Remark.} Note that from part \ref{SHORT.ex:GH-SC:nonsc-limit}, the limit does not admit a nontrivial covering.
-So, if we define the fundamental group as the inverse image of groups of deck transformations for all the coverings of the given space, then one may say that Gromov--Hausdorff limit of simply connected length spaces is simply connected.